Best Battery Cases for iPhone 7

 Designed with a protective, 360 degree bumper case, and able to charge your iPhone with the push of a button, this protective battery case will add an additional 14+ hours of talk time or nearly 10+ hours of web browsing time to your iPhone 7's battery life.

 Unlike plenty of other battery cases, the Trianium Atomic Pro is actually quite slim and compact (though it's definitely not designed to be ultra-thin and minimalist).
-You can pick up this particular battery case in white/turquoise, white/grey, black/burnt orange, and classic black.
+You can pick up this particular battery case in white/turquoise, white/grey, black/burnt orange, and classic black for around $60.

 Maxdara Charging Case iPhone 7